Duration 2 Years

 In the final year, students will collaborate to make a digital fiction short film, and three graduation films in animation, documentary and fiction.

-Credits include Trauma, Happy Valley, Doctor Foster, Last Tango In Halifax, Doctor Who
+Head of Editing is Richard Cox ACE.
+Richard is a BAFTA Award-winning Fiction and Documentary editor.
+Credits include Gentleman Jack, Trauma, Happy Valley, Doctor Foster, Last Tango in Halifax, Doctor Who.

 Every year, our students work on a number of short films.